 What Makes Catastrophic Injury Cases Different from Other Personal Injury Claims?

-While catastrophic injury cases are similar to standard personal injury claims, there are a few key differences that set them apart.
+While catastrophic injury cases are similar to standard personal injury claims, a few key differences set them apart.
 For one thing, these tend to be high-value claims.
-This means insurance companies are even more interested in disputing or denying catastrophic injury claims than typical personal injury claims.
-You may face a number of challenges in getting compensated, from the insurance company disputing the severity of your broken bone injury to their adjusters attempting to get you to accidentally admit fault.
+Insurance companies are even more interested in disputing or denying catastrophic injury claims than typical personal injury claims.
+You may face several challenges in getting compensated, from the insurance company disputing the severity of your broken bone injury to their adjusters attempting to get you to admit fault accidentally.

 Catastrophic injuries also tend to require more extensive, long-term care than typical injuries.
-As a result, you need an attorney who knows how to argue for maximum compensation, not only for your immediate financial needs but also for your future expenses and non-economic losses as well.
+As a result, you need an attorney who knows how to argue for maximum compensation, not only for your immediate financial needs but also for your future expenses and non-economic losses.

-If you were recently involved in an accident that left you dealing with a broken arm or another type of serious injury, our Charlotte catastrophic injury lawyers can help.
-We understand the unique challenges you are facing, and we know how to help you work to overcome the difficulties that still lay ahead.
+If you were recently involved in an accident that left you dealing with a broken arm or another type of serious injury, our catastrophic injury lawyers can help.
+We understand your unique challenges, and we know how to help you overcome the difficulties that still lay ahead.
 There are no upfront or out-of-pocket expenses when you hire our team; instead, we only get paid if you do!